July 24, 2024 companion plants for alyssum

 Sunlight: Full sun to partial shade.

-Location: Great for borders, containers, and as ground cover.
+Location: Great for borders, containers and as ground cover.

 Care Tips

-• Deadhead regularly to promote new blooms.
+• Deadhead regularly as it will help with the new blooms.

 6. Snapdragons